Dylan Keogh: Marriage to Sam Nicholls

 Towards the end of 2011, Sam Nicholls (played by Charlotte Salt) was introduced to the ED.
-It soon emerged that she and Dylan were married and that they were estranged from one another.
-Beck told Lisa Williams of the Irish Independent that it was highly unlikely Sam and Dylan's marriage would work out, explaining "if I say that we were married in Vegas, that gives you some idea of the longevity of the relationship".
+It soon emerged that she and Dylan were married but estranged from one another.
+Beck told Lisa Williams of the Irish Independent that it was highly unlikely Sam and Dylan's marriage would work out, explaining, "if I say that we were married in Vegas, that gives you some idea of the longevity of the relationship".
 Beck also joked that Dylan had a stronger relationship with his dog Dervla than with Sam.
 Salt hoped that viewers were surprised to learn that Sam and Dylan were married.
-She thought that both characters were complicated and that they had had a troubled relationship.
+She thought that both characters were complicated and that they had a troubled relationship.

 Sam saved Dylan from being attacked by patient Keith Parr (Marshall Lancaster) by placing Keith in a headlock.
 Salt said that when Sam saw Dylan's life was under treat, her immediate instinct was to protect him.
 When Keith later accused Sam of assault, Zoe asked her to meet with Keith and apologise.
 When she refused, Zoe asked Dylan to try and make Sam see sense.
 Dylan was "reluctant" to get involved in the matter, but was worried that Sam would suffer for defending him.
 Sam is later brought before the General Medical Council for her use of excessive force on Keith, and Dylan is called to the stand.
 He defends Sam, but is shocked to learn from her former army colleague Iain Dean (Michael Stevenson) that he and Sam had an affair.
 Salt told Sarah Ellis of Inside Soap, "Dylan is very hurt that she never told him what happened while they were together.
 He finds it hard to hide his real feelings for her when he's being questioned They lose all sense of professionalism, and end up bickering in the middle of the hearing room!"